TabithaKO/TabithaKO/README.md

 ### Hi, I'm Tabby 👋

-- 🔭 I’m currently working on generative models
+- 🔭 I’m currently working on generative models which can be used in modern immersive technology AR & VR.
 - 👯 I’m looking to collaborate on computer vision projects
 - 📫 How to reach me: tkoanda@bu.edu
 - My [CV](https://github.com/TabithaKO/docs/blob/main/Tabitha_Oanda_Resume_AI.pdf)